babylonhealth/ios-playbook/TechnicalDocuments/Proposals/BuildersToFunctions.md

 There is still the question about moving `UserSession`, or something in that shape, to `Current`.
 Based on an initial conversation with Anders, and quoting him, it would be a "fairly low" effort.
 This is for me a point that should be thought carefully and be a reason to reject this proposal.

+As a proposal on its own, it wouldn't have any immediate impact.
+For new features, and assuming `UserSession` in `Current` is in place, those could start using this approach.
+Builders that don't rely at all `UserSession` could be migrated immidiatly.

 ## Alternatives considered

 Leave as is.